BrianGardnerAtl/website/_drafts/compose_toggleable_buttons.md

 The `dev05` release of Compose introduced the `Toggleable` function which is exactly what the like and retweet actions need.
 This function accepts a `value` parameter indicating the current state of the toggle.
 It also accepts an `onValueChange` listener that receives the new value as a boolean flag when clicked. `Like` is updated first.

 <script src="https://gist.github.com/BrianGardnerAtl/d7ba8243396ec8465f56dc95baeb0392.js"></script>

-The contents of the `Row` are unchanged so they are collapsed for brevity.

 The `Clickable` function is changed to `Toggleable`.
 This function requires a value parameter and a value change listener.
 A boolean flag, `liked`, is passed to the `Like` function which is forwarded to `Toggleable`.
 The `onClick` listener parameter is updated to `onLikeChanged` which requires a `Boolean` property for the lambda.
 This listener is passed as the `onValueChange` property to `Toggleable`.